 While many teams still follow the aged model of proscribing social media content to their audience (e.g. “Read about the history of our team”), Generation C users want to be given the opportunity to show their creativity to the world.
 For example, a contest to illustrate the team’s history with fan-made video content.

-Such commitment and dedication from fans requires rewards.
-To many this will still mean the offer of an inexpensive team cap or driver autograph card, but there is a greater prize to be won by fans – having their content shared by a team.
+Such commitment and dedication from fans require rewards.
+To many, this will still mean the offer of an inexpensive team cap or driver autograph card, but there is a greater prize to be won by fans – having their content shared by a team.

 Putting theory into practice